aresmerrell/Paradox-Identity-Framework/README.md

 2. **Mirror/visual self-recognition**
    Can it recognize itself in a mirror or reflection?
    *Example:* Most humans pass the mirror test by 18–24 months.
-Current AIs and octopuses usually do not.

 3. **Minimal self (agency + ownership)**
    Does it feel “I did that” and own its actions?